5 Harry Potter-inspired places in Malaysia for Potterheads to visit now

 Stay at Wizarding Residence for… a homestay that feels like you’ve transported into a polished wizard’s condo with all the comforts of a sleek city retreat.

-Inside this one-bedroom residence, you’ll find wizarding touches everywhere: themed games and books, Hogwarts-uniform pieces, wand cases, and rooms styled with nods to the magical world.
-It’s cosy, thoughtfully curated, and ideal for fans who like their magic with a hint of modernity.
+Inside this one-bedroom residence, Harry Potter touches are woven throughout – from themed games and books to Hogwarts-uniform pieces, wand displays, and rooms styled with subtle nods to the magical world – creating a thoughtfully curated, cosy stay for Potterheads.

-Expect all the modern perks too: a full kitchen, board games for quiet evenings, streaming services to binge, balcony views over the cityscape, and smart conveniences.
-(Yes, you can enjoy a magical ambience and reliable wifi.)
+Alongside the immersive details, the space is fully equipped for a comfortable stay, with a full kitchen, board games for quiet evenings, streaming services for binge sessions, balcony views over the cityscape, and smart conveniences (yes, including reliable wifi).

 Latte Doh Cafe, Johor Bahru

-Visit Latte Doh Cafe for… a sleek wizarding escape that balances themed magic with modern minimalism.
+Visit Latte Doh Cafe for… a witch-themed cafe experience that blends a touch of magic with modern minimalism. coven

-Opened earlier this year, this Muslim-owned cafe offers a fresh, refined version of a Harry Potter-inspired spot.
-Think floating books, bubbling cauldrons, doors painted in the four Hogwarts house colours, and a dedicated potion corner – all paired with clean lines, muted walls, and lots of light.
+Opened earlier this year, this Muslim-owned cafe offers a fresh, refined take on a wizarding-inspired space.
+Think floating books, bubbling cauldrons, doors painted in the four Hogwarts house colours, and a dedicated potion corner – all balanced with clean lines, muted walls, and lots of light.

-It’s a place where Potterheads can enjoy a dose of nostalgia without losing the comfort of a well-brewed latte and contemporary cafe ambience.
+It’s a place where you can gather your coven, indulge in a little witchy nostalgia, and still enjoy the comfort of a well-brewed latte in a contemporary setting.

 Dine at Mano Fine Dining & Cellar for… a magical fine dining experience that feels like stepping into a hushed banquet at Hogwarts.